A list of the most recent transactions are visible from within the transaction panel of the admin.

 - bills-log – Each individual bill inserted and their denomination.

-- send-server-log – Emails lamassu-server logs for research.
-Unencrypted.
+- send-server-log – Emails lamassu-server logs to our support team for research.

 If the email doesn't appear, check your spam folder.
 Some email services may block such emails entirely, so if not in spam, try an email address with a different provider or download logs directly from the server.

 Importing a PGP key